Contact

 Publish date

-Capacity – what is it and how it can affect you or your family
+Capacity – what it is and how it can affect you or your family

 Capacity is the ability to make a decision for oneself.
 It is both time specific and decision specific.

-It might fluctuate from one day to the next, or it might be better at a certain time of day compared to another (i.e. in the morning, rather than the afternoon).
-Someone must be presumed to have capacity unless proven otherwise.
+Someone’s capacity might fluctuate from one day to the next, or it might be better at a certain time of day compared to another (i.e. in the morning, rather than the afternoon).
+Someone might have capacity to make some decisions, but not others.

 How to assess if someone lacks capacity to make a decision?

-• Retain that information
+• Retain

-• Weigh up and use the information
+• Use and weigh the relevant information

 For complex decisions a medical or health professional can complete a capacity assessment.

-How to plan ahead
+How to plan ahead for losing capacity

 There are two types of LPA